 What would I choose?

 Over the past year or two, a ton of headphone manufacturers have begun adding support for USB-C charging in their devices.
-There are a few outliers out there still choosing to use Micro-USB instead of USB-C, but that number is quickly falling.
+There are a few outliers out there still choosing to use Micro-USB instead of USB-C, but that number is quickly declining.

 We may earn a commission for purchases using our links.
 Learn more.